wp-plugins/loco-translate/readme.txt

 == Screenshots ==

-1. Translating strings in the browser with the Loco PO Editor.
+1. Translating strings in the browser with the Loco PO Editor
-2. Listing of all available translation files installed.
+2. Listing of all available translation files installed